govau/content-guide/_terms-phrases/government-departments.md

   content= "
 The Department for Communication and the Arts is the Australian Government’s leading adviser on communications.

-The Department is based in Canberra.
+The department is based in Canberra.

 We are responsible for...
 "